-Effective Date AOC Element Completion/ Submittal Date Consequences for Non-Compliance Effluent Limit ations March 1, 2013 Comply with the interim total nitrogen effluent limitations ('report') and monitoring requirements contained in Attachment 1.a to the AOC June 30, 2019 or until 12 months after substantial completion of the WWTF (whichever is sooner) Exeter must fund, design, construct, and operate additional treatment facilities to meet the NPDES Permit limit of 3 mg/l as soon as possible and no later than 5 years from determination of non-compliance June 30, 2016 Initiate construction of the WWTF's necessary to achieve interim effluent limits (8mg/l) set forth in AOC Attachment 1.a Construction must be substantially completed by June 30, 2018 June 30, 2019 Comply with the interim total nitrogen effluent limit (8mg/l) and monitoring requirements contained in AOC Attachment 1.a Tracking Tool S March 1, 2013 Track all activities that affect total Nitrogen load to the Great Bay Estuary, including (but not limited to): New/modified septic systems; Decentralized WWTFs; Changes to the amount of effective impervious cover; Changes to the amount of disconnected impervious cover; Conversion of existing landscape to lawn/turf and other new or modified BMPs.
+Effective Date AOC Element Completion/ Submittal Date Effluent Limit ations March 1, 2013 Comply with the interim total nitrogen effluent limitations ('report') and monitoring requirements contained in Attachment 1.a to the AOC June 30, 2019 or until 12 months after substantial completion of the WWTF (whichever is sooner) June 30, 2016 Initiate construction of the WWTF's necessary to achieve interim effluent limits (8mg/l) set forth in AOC Attachment 1.a Construction must be substantially completed by June 30, 2018 June 30, 2019 Comply with the interim total nitrogen effluent limit (8mg/l) and monitoring requirements contained in AOC Attachment 1.a March 1, 2013 Track all activities that affect total Nitrogen load to the Great Bay Estuary, including (but not limited to): New/modified septic systems; Decentralized WWTFs; Changes to the amount of effective impervious cover; Changes to the amount of disconnected impervious cover; Conversion of existing landscape to lawn/turf and other new or modified BMPs.
 Throughout schedule of compliance

-Table 2-2.
+Table 2-1 (continued).
 Summary of Town of Exeter Administrative Order of Consent Effective March 1, 2013

-Effective Date AOC Element Completion/ Submittal Date Consequences for Non-Compliance Coordination I Elements March 1, 2013 Coordinate with the NHDES, other Great Bay communities and watershed organizations in NHDES's efforts to develop and utilize a comprehensive subwatershed-based tracking/accounting system for quantifying nitrogen loading changes from Exeter to the Great Bay Estuary Throughout schedule of compliance March 1, 2013 Coordinate with the NHDES to develop a subwatershed community based nitrogen allocation Control Plans March 1, 2013 Submit an annual Total Nitrogen Control Plan Report to EPA and NHDES (Section E.1).
-January 31, 2014 March 1, 2013 Submit a Total Nitrogen Nonpoint and Point Source Stormwater Control Plan to EPA and NHDES.
+Effective Date AOC Element Completion/ Submittal Date Coordination Coordination Elements March 1, 2013 March 1, 2013 Coordinate with the NHDES to develop a subwatershed community based nitrogen allocation March 1, 2013 Submit an annual Total Nitrogen Control Plan Report to EPA and NHDES (Section E.1).
+March 1, 2013 Submit a Total Nitrogen Nonpoint and Point Source Stormwater Control Plan to EPA and NHDES.
 Plan shall include a 5-year schedule for implementing specific control measures (Section D.4).
 September 30, 2018 March 1, 2013 Submit an Engineering Evaluation that includes recommendations for the implementation of any additional measures necessary to achieve compliance with the NPDES Permit, or a justification for leaving the interim discharge limit set forth in Attachment 1.a in place (or lower the interim limit to a level below 8.0 mg/L but still above 3.0 mg/L) beyond that date.
 (Section E.2) Items include: Total Nitrogen concentrations in the Squamscott River and downstream are trending towards targets, Documented significant improvements in dissolved oxygen, chlorophyll a, and macro algae levels, Non-point source and stormwater point source reductions achieved are trending towards targets and mechanisms in place to ensure continued progress.
 December 31, 2023

-2.3 Municipal Separate Storm Sewer System
+2.2 Municipal Separate Storm Sewer System

-Under the MS4 program, operated by EPA, towns with urbanized areas as defined by the US Census are required to obtain permit coverage for their stormwater discharges.
+Under the MS4 program, , towns with urbanized areas as defined by the US Census are required to obtain permit coverage for their stormwater discharges.
 The Towns of Exeter and Stratham are subject to the requirements of EPA's NH Small MS4 General Permit for stormwater discharges.
 The Town of Newfields received an MS4 permit waiver in 2013, but understands that MS4 requirements may be applied under future permit cycles.
-The permit expired in 2008 and is expected to be reissued by 2016.
-EPA released a draft permit in 2013 which contained new provisions for the 6 Minimum Measures (MM): 1) Public Education and Outreach, 2) Public Participation/Involvement, 3) Illicit Discharge Detection and Elimination, 4) Construction Site Runoff Control, 5) Post-Construction Runoff Control, 6) Pollution Prevention/Good Housekeeping.
-MM5 includes new requirements to develop Water Quality Response Plans (WQRPs) for stormwater outfalls that discharge to impaired water bodies.
+A new permit is expected to be reissued by 2016.
+EPA released a draft permit in 2013 which contained new provisions for the 6 Public Education Minimum Measures (MM): 1) and Outreach, 2) Public Participation/Involvement, 3) Illicit Discharge Detection and Elimination, 4) Construction Site Runoff Control, 5) Post-Construction Runoff Control, 6) Pollution Prevention/Good Housekeeping.
+The draft permit also includes new requirements to develop Water Quality Response Plans (WQRPs) for stormwater outfalls that discharge to impaired water bodies.
 The WQRPs will assess all significant discharges to determine if they could contribute to the waterbody impairment and identify BMPs and a schedule for implementation to address the impairments.

-2.4 EPA Integrated Planning Framework and Watershed Based Planning
+2.3 EPA Integrated Planning Framework and Watershed Based Planning